tigellus/Markdown/2. Review on Mechanical Ventilation/13. Weaning/Weaning.md

 # Introduction
 Once the underlying cause for need of mechanical ventilation is resolved or resolving, the healthcare team may begin to wean the patient off the ventilator.
 During weaning, the patient assumes more responsibility for work of breathing and the ventilator provides less support.
 These weaning trials may last minutes to hours depending on the weaning mode and patient status/tolerance of weaning.
 This is a delicate process and requires close monitoring of patient response to weaning.
 Ultimately, the goal is to "liberate" the patient from the ventilator so that the patient no longer needs mechanical ventilatory support.

+# ~Question 1
+Define ventilator weaning:

+[WRONG] Turning off the ventilator and letting the patient breathe spontaneously [WRONG] Changing to a noninvasive form of ventilation [WRONG] Increasing the tidal volume delivered by the ventilator [RIGHT] Decreasing the ventilator support while allowing an increased number of spontaneous breaths

 # Assessing Readiness to Wean
 * Improving ABGs and PaO2/FiO2 ratio
 * Underlying reason for needing mechanical ventilation is resolving